Biological Approaches to Sustainable Mint Production

 • Soil Management: soil microbiology, soil quality/health

-This project will work with mint growers to evaluate their current cultural practices and design new production systems which integrate more holistic and sustainable practices that will increase yield, reduce the need to move fields or new land, and improve soil health and their economic bottom line.
-We will survey and interview Midwestern mint growers, buyers and processors and gather data to elicit farmers' decision-making processes, production costs, selling arrangements, access to markets and price premiums, and perceptions towards land availability, and technology adoptions.
-Farm fields will be surveyed to identify practices contributing to Verticillium wilt incidence and severity.
-Participatory on-farm research trials will be conducted investigating biological approaches to remediate soils currently infested with V. dahliae, cover crops and anaerobic soil disinfestation (ASD).
-A farmer-to-farmer education and outreach component will include field days, workshops with farmer panels and a visit of Indiana growers to Washington farms.
-Farmer experience will guide the development of resource publications which will be used across the state and Midwestern region.
-In an effort to increase farmer participation in this project, a farmer advisory committee will be formed to guide research and outreach components.
+This project worked closely with mint growers to evaluate their current cultural practices and design new production systems which integrate more holistic and sustainable practices.
+Midwestern mint growers were surveyed, and data was gathered to elicit farmers' decision-making processes, perceptions towards land availability, and technology adoptions.
+Participatory on-farm research trials were conducted to investigate the effect of biological approaches to remediate soils infested with V. dahliae.
+Approaches included a mustard cover crop and anaerobic soil disinfestation (ASD).
+A farmer-to-farmer education and outreach component included field days, workshops, online presentations with farmers, presentations at grower conferences and academic conferences, and a visit of Indiana growers to farms in Washington State and Oregon.
+Farmer experience guided the development of resource publications, which will be used across the state and the Midwestern United States.
+To increase farmer participation in this project, a farmer advisory committee was formed to guide research and outreach components.
+The farmer advisory committee included members of the Indiana Mint Market Development and Research Council (IMMDC).

-Midwestern mint growers will gain knowledge about alternative solutions for Verticillium wilt management.
-Knowledge gained from growers, and research and outreach efforts will translate into educational programs that are better equipped to fully support mint growers regionally with the adoption of enhanced sustainable agricultural practices.
+Midwestern mint growers gained knowledge about alternative solutions for Verticillium wilt management.
+Knowledge gained from growers and research and outreach efforts translated into educational programs that were better equipped to fully support mint growers regionally to adopt enhanced sustainable agricultural practices.

-The project will document current mint production practices to identify key factors contributing to Verticillium wilt and identify opportunities to integrate more sustainable practices that will ensure long-term profitability.
-The potential for anaerobic soil disinfestation (ASD) and cover crops to cost-effectively mediate Verticillium wilt will be determined.
-Mint growers will learn how to conduct on-farm research and information sharing through a farmer-tofarmer network will ensure that results are disseminated and adopted.
-Adoption of improved production innovations recommended from this project will lead to longer crop cycles, enhanced soil health and maintenance, improved economic viability, and better use of existing farmland.
+The project will document current mint production practices to identify key factors contributing to Verticillium wilt and identify opportunities to integrate more sustainable approaches to ensure long-term profitability.
+The potential for anaerobic soil disinfestation (ASD) and cover crops to mediate Verticillium wilt cost-effectively will be determined.
+Mint growers will learn how to conduct on-farm research and share information through a farmer-to-farmer network to ensure that results are disseminated and adopted.
+Adopting improved production innovations recommended from this project should lead to longer crop cycles, enhanced soil health and maintenance, improved economic viability, and better farmland use.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.